Engineered Hardwood vs. Laminate Flooring: What’s the Difference?

 Pros of Engineered Hardwood

-- Cost: Engineered hardwood is often less expensive due to the plywood base.
+- Cost: Engineered hardwood is less expensive, since only the top veneer is real hardwood.
 With solid hardwood, you’re paying for an entire plank made up of that material, whereas with engineered, that expensive layer is on top where everyone can see it — showing you off, making you look fancy, but the less costly, durable plywood is holding it up.

 - DIY installation: No contractor?
 No problem!
 Engineered wood is installed with a tongue and groove system – the material can either be loose laid or installed with glue.